peerajak/Checkpoint24_2o2_Jenkins_Ros2/README.md

 # Checkpoint24_2o2_Jenkins_Ros2

+### How to solve this checkpoint
+- Done build docker that could test the tortoisebot_waypoints
+- Jenkins
+    - Create a Jenkins pipeline for automating the test process
+    - Automate the test process on each Git push, pull request

 ## Build and run dockers manually

 In this section, more details about how to build an run docker is written.